tkuwill/Awesomewm.dotfiles/README.md

 ![](/screenshot/showdesktop.png)

 > The line under the clock is volume bar, too.
-Due to I don't know how to add widgets into Awesome WM, I simply make some change of volume-adjust.lua which is in the "components" folder to make it, which is called volume-adjust2.lua.
+Due to I don't know how to add widgets into Awesome WM, I simply make some change of volume-adjust.lua which is in the "components" folder to make it, which is called volume-adjust.lua.
+Also, the volume-adjust.lua made by WillPower3309 is not deleted, but changed the name, now called "volume-adjust2.lua".
 The bar will not disappear, which will let you always know the volume all the times.
 And now it won't on the top.
 That is to say, when watching videos in full screen, it won't appear and block the content.

 ![](/screenshot/showurxvt.png)
 > Here is my terminal, urxvt.
 Use **.Xresources** to set.